Pileup mitigation at the LHC: a theorist's view: Numerical Implementation

 The first decides whether the normalisation uses the scalar $p_t$ of the jet, $\tilde{p}_t$ of the jet $p_t$ itself, with the former being the default; the second only computes the numerator (\ie sets the denominator to 1); and the third sets the denominator to a fixed value, as one would do in, say, $\gamma+$jet events when one wants to use the $p_t$ of the photon to normalise the jet FF moments.

 Finally, improved subtraction is turned on by calling\footnote{This requires at least version 3.1 of \fastjet.
 For the \fastjet 3.0 series, additional arguments have to be provided.
-With improved subtraction switched on, the computation of FF moments automatically includes the correction (\ref{eq:subimp-v3}). }
+With improved subtraction switched on, the computation of FF moments automatically includes the correction (\ref{eq:subimp-v3}).
+Note also that the actual \fastjet code uses {\ttt {mu}} to denote the argument.
+Here we have used {\ttt {kappa}} simply for internal coherence with the rest of this document. }